Flexible Resolvers and API's

 As mentioned before, the ‘G’ in GREEN-stack stands for GraphQL.
 But why do we recommend it?

-GraphQL may look complex, but when simplified, you can get all of the benefits without said complexity:
+GraphQL may look complex, but when simplified, you can get most benefits without much complexity:

-• Self-documenting: Your API is automatically documented in schema.graphql.
+• Self-documenting: The API is automatically documented in schema.graphql + introspection.

-If you don’t need to worry much about the complexity of setting up and using GraphQL, it’s similar to using tRPC.
+If you don’t need to worry much setting up and consuming GraphQL, it’s quite similar to using tRPC.

 It’s important to note that there are some common footguns to avoid when using GraphQL: